Conorc1000/boggle-solver/README.md

 After having played a couple of games of Boggle, I found myself frustrated by my inability to conjure up words as quickly as my competitors.
 Thus I decided to build something that would solve the puzzle for me.
-The unfortunate side effect is that now my friends won't play Boggle with me.

 Instructions
 ------------